codex-project/_core/docs/addons/git.md

 php artisan vendor:publish --provider=Codex\Addon\Git\GitServiceProvider
 ```

-4. Alter the `config/services.php` file to include your connections
+### Configuration

-The Git addon uses `sebwite/git` for API communication.
+#### Service
-5. Refer to its documentation to learn more about the available `auth` methods available.
+Alter the `config/services.php` file to include your connections.
+An example is shown below.

-6. For example, both Bitbucket and Github can be configured to use BASIC auth.
+> The Git addon uses `sebwite/git` for API communication.
+Refer to its documentation to learn more about the available authentication methods available.

 ```php
 return [
     // ...